m-schofield-ia/Portfolio/palmos/README.md

 The programs are written in _c_ and some of the programs have a desktop companion conduit written in _c++_ (-ish).

+(Click on the image to go to the source code :-)

 [![@Tracker](img/p-attracker.png)](attracker/)
 [![Angles](img/p-angles.png)](angles/)
 [![BMILog](img/p-bmilog.png)](bmilog/)